monalabs/mona-sdk/README.md

   - executor (TreadPoolExecutor): (optional) The executor the will manage the thread pool.
 If not provided, a default is used.

 When using AsyncClient, while all the regular (synchronous) client functions are still supported, you can simply add "_async" suffix to any function (e.g export_async() instead of export(); export_batch_async() instead of export_batch() etc).
-The async version of the methods accept the same parameter as the synchronous version, in addition to the following parameters:
+The async version of the methods accept the same parameters as the synchronous version, in addition to the following parameters:
-  - event_loop (_UnixSelctorEventLoop): (optional) The same as above, but in the method level.
-This overrides the event loop provided for the AsyncClient constructor.
+  - event_loop (_UnixSelctorEventLoop): (optional) This overrides the event loop provided for the AsyncClient constructor.
-  - executor (TreadPoolExecutor): (optional) The same as above, but in the method level.
-This overrides the executor provided for the AsyncClient constructor.
+  - executor (TreadPoolExecutor): (optional) This overrides the executor provided for the AsyncClient constructor.

 **An example for using export_batch_async to send data to Mona asynchronously**: